Kitura/FileKit/README.md

   /// URL to the project's root folder let urlObject = FileKit.projectFolderURL
 ```

 #### Path to Working Directory

 Provides the standardized working directory, while accounting for environmental changes.
-When running in Xcode, this returns the directory containing the Package.swift of the project while outside returns the current working directory
+When running in Xcode, this returns the directory containing the `Package.swift` of the project, while outside Xcode it returns the current working directory.

 ```swift
   /// Absolute path to the present working directory